Consequences of Domestic Violence Conviction

-Backed by years of experience, the attorneys at Law Office of Price & Wiggins, P.C. can help protect your rights if you’ve been accused of domestic violence or family violence.
+Backed by years of experience, the attorneys at Law Office of Michael J. Price, P.C. can help protect your rights if you’ve been accused of domestic violence or family violence.
 Domestic violence attorney Michael J. Price represents clients in Georgetown and throughout Williamson County.
 He also defends clients in Williamson County, including Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.
 Call us today at (512) 354-1880 for a free consultation.

 - Texas Domestic Violence Crimes